Policies and Procedures

 For SEAS students, read the following information below.

-The department will help a CS student in SEAS change their graduation year / class year standing in SIS because they are graduating early only when they are about to start their final year at UVA.
-This typically means the student has roughly 30-36 credits remaining and plans on enrolling in two more regular semesters at UVA.
+The department will help a CS student in SEAS change their graduation year / class year standing in SIS because they are graduating early when they have two semesters remaining at UVA.
+This typically means the student has roughly 30 credits remaining.

 The timeframe for making this change is: